RyanKarl/PitchFX_Classifier/README.md

 - Open file test_models.py.
 - Again edit future variable as above to switch between the two settings; present and future.
 - python3 test_models.py.
-- This should output all results seen in table 1 in the paper.
+- This should output all results (see table 1 in the paper).

 To predict 2020 statistics:
 - python3 predict_future.py.